folio-org/stripes/doc/dev-guide.md

 #### Specfying parameters, including limits

 Along with the `path` of an Okapi-type resource, it is also possible to specify `params`, which are built into a complete URL.
-For example, consider s manifest like the following:
+For example, consider a manifest like the following:

 ```
     patronGroups: {